apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 ### Creating and Extending Page Templates

 We've configured the two page types we want for our site.
-But if you try to add a new page now via the "Page Settings" menu and give it the  "default" page type, you'll get an error.
+But if you try to add a new page now via the "Page Menu" (lower left corner) and give it the  "default" page type, you'll get an error.

 Apostrophe is looking for the template file `lib/modules/apostrophe-pages/views/pages/default.html`.
 So open up your editor and create that file.